AnnachiPSP/calculator_app/README.md

     - Subraction
     - Division
     - Percentage
+    - Cube

 2. All the caclculations made will be shown as it will be appended to the 'Calculation List'.
 You are also provided with 'Delete' option to delete any unwanted calculation you wish is unnecessary.

 3. Inputs to the Calculator can be given by the keyboard or by clicking the button from the calculator app.
     - 'BackSpace' key for 'Clear'
     - 'Enter' or '=' for executing the calculation '='
     - '0-9', '+-*/%'

+4. There will be an option to repeat each calculation added to the list.

 ## Hosting